-Tuesday Orienteering is back...... but with some important changes
+Tuesday Orienteering is back...... again

 Being an outdoor sport where we disperse across the area is very much in our favour, but the social aspect is important to the club so we want to encourage you to linger and chat a bit before and/or after your run/jog/walk.
 Talking about your run without sharing sight of your map can actually be a very worthwhile exercise!